IOTECH-Donegal/RTK/Recipe5/readme.md

-Set up a CORS
-Calibrate using RINEX data
+# Recipe 5: Set up a CORS, calibrate using RINEX data
-Relay RTCM to RTK2GO